 It’s not uncommon for someone to see a beautiful specimen of bamboo growing in a park or garden somewhere, and suddenly develop a case of herbal envy.
 Rushing off to the nearest nursery, they may demand to purchase whatever bamboo is available.
 But the plant in the nursery doesn’t look quite the same.
 Maybe if they bring it home and take really good care of it, the bamboo will grow out to be beautiful like the one they saw in the botanical garden?
 Maybe.

 Like identifying mushrooms, recognizing bamboo species can be tricky.
-And a mistake can cost you some great discomfort.
+And a mistake can cause you some great discomfort.
 No, you won’t end up with a poisonous bamboo, but you can end up with an invasive variety of running bamboo.
 And when you buy a small, potted bamboo from a nursery, you may have no idea whether it will remain compact and petite or grow up to be a massive timber bamboo.

 But once in a while you come across a unique species with some defining characteristic that can’t be missed.
 But even then, it’s hard for the novice bamboo grower to be 100% sure.